RassaLibre/rest-api-generator/templates/api/README.md

 #GENERATED REST API
-Generated API from the generator
+Generated API from the generator.
+Improooooov...